atlassistant/pytlas/docs/getting_started/usage.rst

     # With the request object, we can communicate back with the `answer` method
     # or the `ask` method if we need more user input.
 Here we are joining on each
     # slot `value` because a slot can have multiple values.

+    # This is where you should call the actual code managing the lights

     request.agent.answer('Turning lights on in %s' % ', '.join([v.value for v in request.intent.slot('room')]))

     # When using the `answer` method, you should call the `done` method as well.
 This is